You’re invited to a seminar with Sérgio Pequito on Monday, April 28th, 2014! The seminar will be held in EIT-3142 from 3pm-4:30pm.

 John Lang is currently completing a PhD in Applied Mathematics at the University of Waterloo under the supervision of Dr. Hans De Sterck.
 His work entails studying how mathematical modelling of human interaction and decision making over social networks might provide insight into the development and evolution of social [...]Continue Reading →

-Chris Bauch is an Associate Professor in the Department of Mathematics and Statistics, University of Guelph.
+Chris Bauch is a Professor of Applied Mathematics at the University of Waterloo.
 He studies epidemiological and ecological systems with a particular emphasis on evaluating interventions such as vaccines.
-He is particularly interested in coupling models of human behaviour with models of disease dynamics or ecological dynamics. [...]Continue Reading →
+He is particularly interested in coupling models of human behaviour with models of disease dynamics or ecological dynamics.
+Examples of [...]Continue Reading →

 Dawn Parker WICI Director, is Associate Professor in the School of Planning, Faculty of Environment, University of Waterloo, Canada.
 Her research focuses on the development of fine-scale models that link the drivers of land-use change and their socioeconomic and ecological impacts, with completed and ongoing projects on organic agriculture in [...]Continue Reading →